hezhangsprinter/DCPDN/README.md

 [[Paper Link](https://arxiv.org/abs/1802.07412)] (CVPR'18)

-We present a novel density-aware multi-stream densely connected convolutional neural network-based algorithm, called DID-MDN, for joint rain density estimation and de-raining.
-The proposed method enables the network itself to automatically determine the rain-density information and then efficiently remove the corresponding rain-streaks guided by the estimated rain-density label.
-To better characterize rain-streaks with dif- ferent scales and shapes, a multi-stream densely connected de-raining network is proposed which efficiently leverages features from different scales.
-Furthermore, a new dataset containing images with rain-density labels is created and used to train the proposed density-aware network.
+We propose a new end-to-end single image dehazing method, called Densely Connected Pyramid Dehazing Network (DCPDN), which can jointly learn the transmission map, atmospheric light and dehazing all together.
+The end- to-end learning is achieved by directly embedding the atmospheric scattering model into the network, thereby ensur- ing that the proposed method strictly follows the physics-driven scattering model for dehazing.
+Inspired by the dense network that can maximize the information flow along features from different levels, we propose a new edge-preserving densely connected encoder-decoder structure with multi-level pyramid pooling module for estimat- ing the transmission map.
+This network is optimized using a newly introduced edge-preserving loss function.
+To further incorporate the mutual structural information between the estimated transmission map and the dehazed re- sult, we propose a joint-discriminator based on generative adversarial network framework to decide whether the corresponding dehazed image and the estimated transmission map are real or fake.
+An ablation study is conducted to demonstrate the effectiveness of each module evaluated at both estimated transmission map and dehazed result.
+Extensive experiments demonstrate that the proposed method achieves significant improvements over the state-of-the-art methods.

 	@inproceedings{dehaze_zhang_2018,
 	  title={Densely Connected Pyramid Dehazing Network},